JulianeGampe/travel-blog/README.md

 - As a user/site owner I can see a message after I have left a comment/created a post on the frontend so that I know that the comment/post was successfully generated.

 - As a site owner I can create, read and update my posts so that I can manage my travel blog appropriately.
-- As a site owner I can create, update and delete my posts from the frontend so that I do not need use the admin tool.
+- As a site owner I can create, update and delete my posts from the frontend so that I do not need to use the admin tool.
 - As a site owner I can create drafts so that I don't have to publish the post immediately and can finish it later.
 - As a site owner I can approve or disapprove comments so that I can filter out questionable comments.
 - As a site owner I can approve comments from the frontend so that I don't have to use the admin tool.